TongjiZhanglab/ChromBERT-tools/docs/source/installation.rst

 Using Singularity Image (Recommended)
 --------------------------------------

-For direct use of these CLI tools, it is recommended to utilize the ChromBERT Singularity image. **These images include almost all packages needed by ChromBERT and ChromBERT-tools**, including:
+For direct use of these CLI tools, it is recommended to utilize the ChromBERT Singularity image.
+We provide a pre-built Singularity image available: `chrombert.sif <https://drive.google.com/file/d/1ePmDK6DANSq-zkRgVBTxSBnKBZk-cEzM/view?usp=sharing>`_. **These images include almost all packages needed by ChromBERT and ChromBERT-tools**, including: flash-attention-2, transformers, pytorch, and other dependencies.

-* flash-attention-2
-* transformers
-* pytorch
-* and other dependencies

 Installing Singularity/Apptainer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^